tannerrj/crossfire-devel-vm/README.md

  * 8GB of RAM or more
  * 30GB of free disk space

-See the `intro.md` write-up for more information on the vm configuration.
+See the `intro.md` write-up for more information on the VM configuration.

 ## Guidelines